 Please keep sending us your plastic tags, but there is no need to send cardboard tags – they do not need our specialised recycling.
 Cardboard tags can be composted at home or via the green bin, or placed in the yellow bin inside e.g. a used envelope to stop them falling through the rollers.
 Or make good use of them to mulch a plant like we have!

-We collect bread tags nationally in Australia.
-The tags are recycled locally, raising funds to buy wheelchairs for disadvantaged people in South Africa.
+We collect plastic bread tags nationally in Australia.
+The tags are recycled locally, raising funds to buy wheelchairs for disadvantaged people, mainly in South Africa.

 Want to collect for us?

 It’s easy – collect bread tags and drop them off at any of our collection points, or post them to us.
 See some of our collectors in action.

 Why not go the next step – get a container, print some signage from our Downloads page and get collecting at your work, school, child care centre, local cafe, hospital, retirement village, nursing home, church, sports club or community centre.
 Read more …

 – download the list of collection points (PDF) or

 – click on the map below, then zoom in to your area and click on the blue